4 Types Of Interview Questions To Ask Before You Hire

 It’s easy to look good on paper, but it’s hard to fake it when faced with the unexpected.

-These types of questions will not only reveal the candidate’s thought process but also show whether the person fits into your office culture or shares your company’s values.
+These types of questions will not only reveal the candidate’s thought process but also show whether the person fits into your company culture or shares your company’s values.

 Just imagine how it is for you to invest time and resources only to find that the new hire is not what appeared to be on paper.